In Vitro Fertilisation or IVF

-In Vitro Fertilization (IVF) is the most common assisted reproduction technique used in fertility clinics.
-We speak of In Vitro Fertilization when we refer to the technique used to fertilize the egg with the sperm, since it is performed in the laboratory on a culture plate and outside the woman’s body.
+In Vitro Fertilisation (IVF) is the most common assisted reproduction technique used in fertility clinics.
+We speak of In Vitro Fertilisation when we refer to the technique used to fertilise the egg with the sperm, since it is performed in the laboratory on a culture plate and outside the woman’s body.

 - IVF with your own egg and your partner’s sperm.

 - IVF with your own egg and semen from anonymous donor.

 - IVF with a Preimplantional Genetic Test (PGT-A)

 - Egg Donation: IVF with anonymous donor egg and your partner’s sperm.